mhubig/vim/README.md

 ## About

-This are the small ~/.vimrc and ~/.gvimrc files I use on Mac and Linux.
-Use at your own risk.
+This are the small `vimrc` files I use on Mac and Linux.
+Use at your own risk 😈!

 ## Quick start